DefProc/LaTeX-SVG-to-PDF/README.markdown

 How to use
 ----------
-Download the makefile to your LaTeX project directory, or clone the repository:
+To use this file singly, download the makefile to your LaTeX project directory.

+If you'd like to keep your makefile synchronised with any updates to this repo, clone the repository:

 	git clone git://github.com/DefProc/LaTeX-SVG-to-PDF.git

 and add a symlink of the `makefile` in your project directory

+Or, if you're using git as the version tracking for your LaTeX project, add this repository as a submodule and symlink the makefile:

+	git submodule add git://github.com/DefProc/LaTeX-SVG-to-PDF.git
+	ln -s LaTeX-SVG-to-PDF/makefile makefile
+	git add LaTeX-SVG-to-PDF/
+	git commit -m "added LaTeX-SVG-to-PDF as submodule and linked to makefile"

 then run: